jonascript/htmlgoddess/README.md

 1. follow the prompts and you should be up and running in no time.

 ## To Do
-- add: style chooser on create.
 - add: "host" command.
+- add: style choose command to allow user to change theme after creation.
 - task: Find good spell checker.
 - bug: cli.action still outputing to console during tests.
 - add: auto commitizen hook to trigger when committing.